2000 World Series: Game 4

 The American national anthem was sung by Sheryl Crow.
 Before Game 4, some analysts felt the tide had changed, that the Mets (down 2–1 in the Series) were now geared with enough momentum to make a comeback.
 That momentum lasted only until the first pitch from Mets starter Bobby Jones, which Jeter hit far into Shea Stadium's left-field bleachers.
 It was the 16th leadoff homer in World Series history, also extending a 13-game hitting streak in the World Series for Jeter.
 The Yankees added to their lead when Paul O'Neill tripled with one out in the second and after an intentional walk, scored on Scott Brosius's sacrifice fly.
 In the third, Jeter hit a leadoff triple and scored on Luis Sojo's groundout.
-Mike Piazza's two-run home run off of Denny Neagle cut the Yankees' lead to 3–2, but neither team would score after that.
+Mike Piazza's two-run home run off Denny Neagle cut the Yankees' lead to 3–2, but neither team would score after that.
+Jose Canseco made his only Yankees playoff appearance in the 6th inning, pinch-hitting for David Cone and striking out.
 The Yankees secured a dominant 3–1 lead in the Series, with elite pitchers Andy Pettitte and Roger Clemens poised for Games 5 and 6 (if necessary).
-With this win, the Yankees had effectively killed all hope for the Mets.

-A now-iconic moment in Yankees lore, footage of Jeter's leadoff home run, currently serves as the background for the title screen of YES Network's Yankeeography series.
+A now-iconic moment in Yankees lore, footage of Jeter's leadoff home run currently serves as the background for the title screen of YES Network's Yankeeography series.